guyellis/multi-level-cache/README.md

 * If it is not then call the API to update both local and remote cache.
 * Other servers in the cluster will get the benefit of this server updating the remote cache when their local last-updated-time expires.
-* Your calls to the API have reduced and aleviated your rate limit problem.
+* Your calls to the API have reduced and alleviated your rate limit problem.

 ## Use Case: Comparing caches